rhit-netsos/netsec-public/docs/labs/prelab.md

   ```shell
   $ docker compose down
   ```

+Alternatively, you can also use `dcdn` as an alias.

 After a while, the containers should be down and the network will be removed.